When you ask kids what they want to be when they grow up, 9 out of 10 will probably answer “doctor.”

-- University of the Philippines’ Intarmed which picks aspiring doctors from the top 10% of UPCAT passers to complete a 7-year medical program straight from high school.
+- University of the Philippines’ Intarmed picks aspiring doctors from the top 10% of UPCAT passers to complete a 7-year medical program straight from high school.

 - De La Salle University in Dasmariñas has similar programs that shorten the time frame of completing medical education.
 One is the B.S.
 Biochemistry, where students enter medicine proper during the third year, and the B.S.
-Medical Biology program which is similar to the B.S.
+Medical Biology program, which is similar to the B.S.
 Human Biology offered by DLSU-Taft.

 For one, it gives them plenty of time to think about their future.
 A lot of things may change during those four years.
-You can wake up one day and realize you’re not actually in love with becoming a doctor but only with the glamour and prestige that come with it.
+You can wake up one day and realize you’re not in love with becoming a doctor but only with the glamour and prestige that come with it.

 To make this realization, you must take up a course that will prepare you well for medical school or will expose you to hospital work.